-How to Fix an Electric Sliding Door on a Grand Caravan Van
+How to Fix a Dodge Grand Caravan Electric Sliding Door Problem

 Both sliding doors on my Dodge Caravan quit working.
 With some investigation, I was able to fix them.
 Here is a detailed method of fixing them yourself for just pennies.
 I hope this helps you as much as it did me.